-Viva la Vida parade traveling down Congress Ave. in Austin, Texas
+Viva la Vida parade down Congress Ave. in Austin, Texas

 The annual Viva la Vida festival is Austin’s largest and longest-running Day of the Dead event, featuring a parade, artwork, entertainment, an exhibition inside the museum, and educational programs.
 Attendees enjoy traditional foods, interactive art activities, artist demos, and multidisciplinary performances.
 The festival and parade has been held for over thirty years.
-Zavala revised the branding of the event in 2015 and continued the brand application in 2016.
-The rebrand aimed to revitalize the identity of the festival as a modern, fun, artistic, and culturally relevant affair that is both forward-thinking and friendly.
+Zavala revised the identity of the event during his tenure as Visual Communicator at the Museum.
+The rebrand aimed to revitalize the identity of the festival as a modern, fun, artistic, and culturally relevant affair.

 The Calavera Mural Wall is a way that Mexic-Arte Museum allows the community to commemorate loved ones who have passed.
 Anyone from the community can visit the Museum Store or go online and purchase a spot on the wall which will have the name of the loved one painted under a calavera (skull).
 I revised the skull logo icon as a stencil that could be airbrushed on the wall in our signature Viva la Vida brand colors.